microsoft/fluentui/packages/react-label/Spec.md

 _Keyboard, Cursor, Touch, and Screen Readers_

-- None, all handled by passed down JSX (info slot).
+- None

 ## Accessibility

 - Label will use the native `label` element to render.
 - Label cannot receive focus.
-- Label will have one focusable element, which is the info button.
-This will be handled by the passed down jsx.
+- Label will have no focusable elements.